 Nonetheless, she does exist and gains maturity, as her endeavor soars along these icy, black and dreary landscapes.

 She started off with a first self-titled EP that already sent some mighty shock waves all about the metal planet.
 M – the debut full length album – raised expectations for future offerings big time.
 And it is against this winner of the 2015 Top 10 Records that Mareridt measures against.
 A mighty task as always, and I wonder if the record will cut it.

 To add insult to injury, Myrkur faces this dangerous booby trap of the dreaded sophomore full length album.
-Many bands shipwrecked badly on that cliff after a stellar début.
-And again: It is expectations – imagined or real – that drive fan acceptance.
-Also, a somewhat cloudy and subjective idea of what ‘improvements’ consist of.
+Many bands shipwrecked badly on that cliff after a stellar first offering.
+In the end, it is expectations – imagined or real – that drive fan acceptance.
+But also a somewhat cloudy and subjective idea of what ‘improvements’ consist of.
 To that point, most bands feel the urge for dramatic change at some time.
 Lest all things will be lost and the audience will throw them to the wolves.
 Right?

 As the record moves on, Myrkur continues to sprinkle these disturbing Black Metal blurbs in the midst of the more atmospheric offerings.
-Like Ulvinde, for example, best watched on video:
+Like Ulvinde, for example.

 To really appreciate the record, you need to let loose of genres.
 Of expectations and foregone conclusions.
 This is Amalie Bruun in full creative mode, ready to meet her own demons.
 And this sets Myrkur on a course into uncharted territory – and takes the trusty listener with her.
 Because even the aforementioned pop blurb darkly menaces your subconscious in weird ways.